novalabio/react-native-maps-super-cluster/README.md

 **NOTES:**

 * the prop `key` of the markers rendered through `renderMarker` should not be left up to React.
-Instead, we strongly suggest to use an `id` in order the have unique keys while still taking advantage of React's recycling.
+Instead, we strongly suggest to use an `id` in order the have unique keys while still taking advantage of React's recycling
+* `ClusteredMapView` supports usual React children.
+Those children **won't be affected by clustering**, i.e. the behavior for those children is exactly the same as wrapping them around an [AirBnB's react-native-maps](https://github.com/airbnb/react-native-maps) instance

 ```JSX
 import React, { Component } from 'react'